andruschak/3d-printing/README.md

 Admittedly still new to this.
 The hotbed came pre-tapped from the factory and I mistakenly peeled it off to free my first build.
 Quick lesson... masking tape doesnt work as a substitute.
 Snagged some blue extra-wide painters tape and it works beautifully.

 The first prints confused me a bit as it was creating a dummy layer around the base.
 Turns out this is totally normal, in fact, it is called a "brim".
+If you have issues with the brim layer it is likely your bed laying or z-offset is out of whack (lessons learned!)

 I did end up getting a glass plate with binder clips to try.
+But I am not sure how well the inductive sensor will work having a glass buffer before the bed (may require a sensor swap).
 Honestly though, the taping setup (its cheap and not too much of a pain) is working fine.
 Adhesion is good and removal fairly painless (worst case it mungs up the tape job).

+### Notes on filament

+I knew it wouldnt take long until I ran out of the small roll of white PLA (25m ?) that came with the printer.
+I did manage to build a 360 cooling blower, 2 T brackets, a pen holder and a heart shaped trinket for the Mrs. Overall, I must say, I am pleasantly surprised at the ratio of print to raw material put in.

+For starters I am mainly interested in PLA.
+Truth by told, I havent done a ton of research on the different types of printable material out there.
+According to the wiki, this printer supports a pretty wide range - ABS/PLA/TPU/Wood/Nylon/PVA/PP/Luminescent.

+PLA doesn't have much of a smell which is nice.

+For replacement, I picked up a couple 1kg rolls of AMZ3D PLA in orange and black.
+They get decent reviews online and have come recommended by a few friends so I thought I would give it a try.
+Came to about 25$ with shipping for each roll.

+Changing the filament was pretty simple.
+There are a few different methods.
+I enabled PLA preheat to get it up to the melting point, cut the old filament flush with the entrance to the extruder, cut a point on the end of the new spool, and started to push a bit.
+Once in a bit I used the menu stepper control to feed it though.
+Once the white turned black it was good to go.
+I didnt take off the front mount fan.
+I have heard it can be a pain in the ass but seemed to work for me.

+Just to note, there are many different ways advocated on the net.
+Some take off the fan, just push it through, some pull it out (though it can get cool and stuck forcing you to take things apart).

 ## Upgrade Prints